macvaz/modern-data-stack/README.md

 # Modern data stack

-Minimal example to run Trino with Minio and the Hive standalone metastore on Docker.
-The data used in this tutorial is from Microsoft AdventureWorks database.
+Minimal example to run Trino with Minio and the Hive standalone metastore (HMS) on Docker.

 ## Installation and Setup